 Beginner runners would probably never think twice about putting on a pair of socks then their sneakers and heading out for a run.
 That is until they experience the pain of running with a blister.
 But this can be prevented when it comes to properly gear up.

 First, it’s important to note that blisters can also be formed from poorly fitted shoes.
-An incorrect size or tying the sneakers too tight or too loose can cause and increase the risk of friction between the foot and the inside of the shoe.
+Incorrect size or tying the sneakers too tight or too loose can cause and increase the risk of friction between the foot and the inside of the shoe.

 But moisture is often a major culprit.
 That means those cotton socks just aren’t cutting it when it comes to getting dressed for a run.
 Instead, the runner should wear moisture-wicking socks.
 Moisture-wicking socks allow the feet to breathe.
 As a result, sweat and thus wetness doesn’t build up.
 And thus the lower risk of friction.